AnnsAnns/RIOT/doc/guides/advanced_tutorials/porting_boards.md

 should at least define the configuration needed for flashing (i.e. specify a default programmer) as well as the serial configuration (if one is available).
-The default serial port configuration is provided by `makefiles/tools/serial.inc.mk` and define the following values for the serial port (depends on the host OS):
+The default serial port configuration is provided by `makefiles/tools/serial.inc.mk` and defines the following values for the serial port (depending on the host OS):

 ```
 PORT_LINUX ?= /dev/ttyACM0